acumos/acumos-r-client/docs/onboarding-r-guide.rst

 username : your Acumos username

 token : Authentication token available in the Acumos portal in your profile section

+create : logical parameter (Boolean) to trigger the creation of microservice at the end of on-boarding process.
+By default create=TRUE, if you don't want to create the microservice modify the value to FALSE (create =FALSE)

+license : path to the license file.
+The license file name must be equal to license.json

 You can also authenticate yourself by using the auth() API: